balazshernadi1/javafx-inventory-management/README.md

 # Database

 Data is stored in Azure SQL Server.
-The app relies on T-SQL features and is intended to run against Azure SQL
+The app relies on T-SQL features and is intended to run against Azure SQL.

 ## Modelling the database